The council's budget for 2019/20 will be considered for approval on 21 February 2019.

-Uttlesford District Council's budget proposals for 2018/19 were approved at Full Council on 22 February 2018.
+Uttlesford District Council's budget proposals for 2019/20 will be considered for approval at Full Council on 21 February 2019.

-The Uttlesford District Council part of the Council Tax has increased by 2.99%, giving a total council tax yield of £5,330,374.
+The Uttlesford District Council part of the Council Tax will be increased by 2.99%, giving a total council tax yield of £5,657,106.

 You can find out on this page how the budget was approved, where the council's income comes from, what we will be doing in response to the public consultation and how the council will be spending your money in the coming year.